 The Act provides for the payment of sitting fees, allowances and reimbursement of specific expenses related to or incurred in performing the role of Councillor for the Shire of Dardanup.
-These are processed each financial year following the adoption of the budget and upon submission of a Councillor Claim request form.
+These are processed each financial year following the adoption of the budget.